 Some people might add jam, or Nutella and fruit as you might’ve with crepes, but the traditional way is much simpler.

-You just sprinkle over some sugar (caster sugar in the UK so it is fine, regular granulated sugar in the US is fine enough), then drizzle with lemon juice.
+You just sprinkle over some sugar and drizzle with lemon juice.
+In the UK, I would use caster sugar, but in the US, the regular granulated sugar is fine enough.
 We would always roll them up, but you can also fold them in quarters.
 Either way, you want to make sure the filling doesn’t escape as you eat.

 It’s a very simple filling, and may seem unusual if you haven’t tried it, but believe me it’s so good.